FourThievesVinegar/solderless-microlab/docs/assembly.md

 **Quantity: 1**

-This 2D printed lid allows the smaller jar to nest inside the larger jar of the reaction chamber URL NEEDED
+This 3D printed lid allows the smaller jar to nest inside the larger jar of the reaction chamber, [STL available here](https://github.com/FourThievesVinegar/Parts/blob/master/v4/reactorManifold_v0.7.STL).

 **Inspect 3D printed part**
 Before assembly, be sure to inspect the parts that have come out of the 3D printer.